Skip to main content

 • something that someone else is really good at

-• something you are learning and getting better and better at
+• something you are learning and getting better at

 • something that helped you learn to do something you couldn’t do before—but now you can!